aviju888/stock-predictor/README.md

 # **Stock Predictor with Deepseek-r1**

 This **Streamlit-based application** predicts stock prices for a given set of symbols using historical data and Prophet's forecasting model.
-It also leverages **Deepseek-r1**, an AI model, to analyze the reasons behind stock price movements over a given period.
+It also leverages **Deepseek-r1** to analyze the reasons behind stock price movements over a given period.
 The AI model's insights are displayed along with the forecasted stock price chart.

 ## **Features:**
 - **Stock Prediction:** Predict future stock prices based on historical data using the **Prophet model**.